 |When should I first meet with my major department?||

-|How will I be assigned to a major advisor and how do I contact them?||Through the DES 370 course, once declared in the major.|
+|How will I be assigned to a major advisor and how do I contact them?||

 |Does this major require any pre-work from me before I attend orientation or register for classes?||

-|What should I do if my major core and/or prequisite courses are full?||
+|What should I do if my major core and/or prerequisite courses are full?||

 |Is there anything else I need to know about starting in this major?||

 We are a tight community in a large university.
 And be ready to work.
 When Prof Silvan Linn was in high school, he contacted Jonathan Ive (lead designer at Apple at the time, with MacBooks, iMacs, iPhones, and iPads to his credit) and asked him how to become an Industrial Designer, Jonathan wrote him back and said, “If you want to become a designer, go to design school and work like nuts.”
 We welcome you to join us and work like nuts.

 |What upper division courses should I take in my first semester as a transfer student for this major?||